prebid/prebid-server/analytics/pubstack/README.md

 # Pubstack Analytics

-In order to use the pubstack analytics module.
-One should configure it first.
+In order to use the pubstack analytics module, it needs to be configured by the host.
-Configuration of the module is made in the same fashion as other prebid server configuration.

-You can either configure the server using the following environment variables:
+You can configure the server using the following environment variables:

 ```bash
 export PBS_ANALYTICS_PUBSTACK_ENABLED="true"